malliaris/SSNS/README.md

 * If you happen to spot a bug, please [report it](https://github.com/malliaris/SSNS/issues).
 Comments, suggestions, and reports of confusing bug-like features also welcome!

+* consider greying-out certain navigation buttons when they're not applicable (e.g., grey out forward and reverse play buttons when no trajectory has been recorded)

 * If you are technically inclined and interested in adding a new system type to **SSNS**, please [get in touch](https://github.com/malliaris/SSNS/issues).
 It could be as simple as picking a discrete map from [this list](https://en.wikipedia.org/wiki/List_of_chaotic_maps) and writing the necessary few small chunks of code.
 The [M/M/1 queue](https://en.wikipedia.org/wiki/M/M/1_queue) stochastic process already has a slot in the UI and is ready to be worked on!

 * low priority items